 The UK becomes an Unlisted country.

-If the UK became an unlisted country then the following requirements for travel would need to be adhered to:
+If the UK became an unlisted country, the following requirements would need to be adhered to:

 - A blood sample would need to be taken 30 days after vaccination with Rabies.

 - Your pet would not be able to travel until it had a certificate with a required antibody titre from an approved laboratory and 3 months had elapsed since the date of blood sampling.

 - Your pet would also require a Model Health Certificate.

 - Your pet would have to enter the EU via a designated traveller's point of entry (as yet, unspecified location).

 All of the above outcomes are possible, therefore this should be considered by all pet owners when gaining Pet Passports.